The Fronteer Movement for Positive Impact

 The ideal crossroad

 Our clients and projects are at a perfect crossroad between idealism and commercial purposes.
 Additional to the demand for innovation and growth, we challenge our clients to think and take responsibility in the larger scheme of things.
 May that be for societal impact or environmental impact.
 We do so by pushing ourselves to the frontier, going beyond the limits that we see now.
 That is why Fronteer is called Fronteer.
 Fronteer is starting the movement small, like a first gear that links into another bigger gear, and another big one, that finally generates a whole machine of positive impact.
-Our mission to make positive impact, connects all of our clients, instigating a movement.
+Our mission is to make a positive impact, connect all of our clients, instigate a movement.

 Some examples of our positive work

-We have been working with DSM to develop the positioning and activation for Decovery® – a basis for plant-based paints rather than fossil based paints.
+We have been working with DSM to develop the positioning and activation for Decovery® – a basis for plant-based paints rather than fossil-based paints.
 For Heineken we instigated Recycle the Party – where plastic waste of festivals is collected and upcycled for new purposes at festivals (more about this soon).
 But also less expected clients such as Meyn are our partners to develop the most sustainable poultry factory of the future.

 On top of that we recently decided to dedicate one of our Impact Ventures to The Wild Bunch: a collective that supports wild harvest from Indonesian rainforest to sustain the forest.
-In fact, we are currently trying to do our groceries for our team lunch palm oil free!
+In fact, we are currently trying to do our groceries for our team lunch palm oil-free!